filestack/filestack-rails/README.md

     $ gem install filestack-rails

-Add the Filestack Uploader and initialization script to your layout:
+Add the Filestack File Picker and initialization script to your layout:

 ```erb
 <%= filestack_js_include_tag %>
 <%= filestack_js_init_tag %>
 ```

-Please note: the scripts need to be added in that order and before your application's custom scripts, e.g. before any scripts in your assets folder.
+Please note: the scripts need to be added before your application's custom scripts, e.g. before any scripts in your assets folder, if you need access the Filestack client in your own Javascript.

 Set your API key and client name in `config/application.rb`:

 ```ruby
 config.filestack_rails.api_key = "Your Filestack API Key"
 config.filestack_rails.client_name = "custom_client_name"
 ```
 The client name defaults to "filestack_client" and is injected into your client-side Javascript.
 This is because v3 of the File Picker lives in the Javascript of your web application.
 For more information, please see our [File Picker documenation](https://www.filestack.com/docs/javascript-api/pick-v3).